frypatch/The-Price-of-Remembering/book/CHAPTER_04.md

 I stopped pacing.
 Let the anxiety wash over me instead of fighting it.
 Let myself be still in the center of that desperate need.
 Reached for that quiet place where Names could be perceived.
 Where understanding lived beneath conscious thought.

-The wind wasn't separate from me anymore.
+The wind wasn’t separate from me anymore.
 It was around me, through me, part of my awareness.
 I could feel it moving through the courtyard, between buildings, through gaps and cracks.
 And in that deep understanding of what wind was, I felt trembles, pulses.
 The air remembering what had moved through it.

 Voices?